patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/level.md

 ## Variations

-You can apply gutters to adjust the space between items.
+To adjust spacing between items, you can apply gutters.

 [add image]